Firmament-Autopilot/FMT-DOCS/docs/advanced/offboard.md

 ## Offboard Control

+> Offboard control is dangerous.
+It is the responsibility of the developer to ensure adequate preparation, testing and safety precautions are taken before offboard flights.

+Offboard mode is used for controlling vehicle movement and attitude, by setting position, velocity, acceleration, attitude, attitude rates or thrust/torque setpoints.

 The idea behind off-board control is to be able to control the FMT flight stack using software running outside of the autopilot.
 This is done through the MAVLink protocol, specifically the [SET_POSITION_TARGET_LOCAL_NED](https://mavlink.io/en/messages/common.html#SET_POSITION_TARGET_LOCAL_NED) and the [SET_ATTITUDE_TARGET ](https://mavlink.io/en/messages/common.html#SET_ATTITUDE_TARGET) messages.

+The standard procedure for offboard control is as follows:

+1. Activate offboard control mode.
+2. Issue a takeoff command to initiate ascent to the designated altitude.
+3. Once airborne, the vehicle will transition into a hold mode since no offboard commands have been dispatched yet.
+4. Initiate the offboard task within the onboard computer to transmit commands to the flight controller.

+> You can utilize the [SIH](simulation/SIH.md) simulation mode to rehearse offboard control procedures prior to conducting real-world testing.

 ### MAVROS Control